 3-32.
-MAIN BEARING HOUSING.
+MAIN BFARING HOUSING.

 - a.
-Drain engine lubrication system, refer to end item maintenance manual. - b.
-Remove flywheel housing, refer to paragraph 3-31.1. - c.
-Remove crankcase door, refer to paragraph 3-20.2.1.
+Drain engine lubrication system.
+Refer to end item maintenance manual. - b.
+Remove flywheel housing.
+Refer to paragraph 3-31.1. - c.
+Remove crankcase door.
+Refer to paragraph 3-20.2.1.

-Failure to remove a center bearing tube may result In distorting It making it difficult to remove at a later stage.
+Failure to remove a center bearing tube may result in distorting it making it difficult to remove at a later stage.

-- d.
-Use an intake manifold bolt to remove center bearing tube, refer to FIGURE 3-39.
-Leave bolt in tube until it is installed to ensure tube is installed correct way. - e.
-Remove five capscrews (2, FIGURE 3-40) securing main bearing housing (3).
+d.
+Use an intake manifold bolt to remove center bearing tube (1, FIGURE 3-40).
+Leave bolt in tube until it is installed to ensure tube is installed correct way.
+Refer to FIGURE 3-39.